 - Power Corporation of Canada (TSX: POW) – A diversified international management and holding company with interests in companies in the financial services, communications and other business sectors in Canada, the United States, and Europe.

 - President`s Choice Financial – A banking service provided by Loblaw Companies.
 PC Financial was ranked by J.D.
 Power and Associates as the leader in customer satisfaction among mid-sized Canadian banks.

-- Royal Bank of Canada (RBC) – The largest bank in Canada by total assets and market capitalization.
-As of November 28, 2012, the company’s market capitalization was about US$84.2 billion.
+- Royal Bank of Canada (RBC) – The largest bank in Canada by market capitalization and the second largest by assets.
+As of May 19, 2014, the company’s market capitalization was about US$97 billion.
 RBC has been named Safest Bank in North America and tenth safest bank globally by Global Finance magazine in 2012.

 - TD Canada Trust – A business line of Toronto-Dominion Bank.

-- Toronto Dominion Bank – The second largest bank in Canada by market capitalization and deposits and the 6th largest bank in North America.
-As of August 8, 2013, it had a market cap of $76.5 billion.
+- Toronto Dominion Bank – The largest bank in Canada by assets and the second largest by market capitalization and deposits.
+It is also the 6th largest bank in North America.
+As of June 30, 2014, it had a market cap of US$95.4 billion.

 - Vancity Credit Union (also known as VanCity), located in Vancouver, is Canada’s largest credit union, with over 400,000 members, and $16.1 billion in assets (2012).